-- A. Income from employment of children (including foster children) under the age of 18 years; - B. Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the resident family, who are unable to live alone);

-- C. Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal or property losses; - D. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - E. Income of a live-in aide; - F. The full amount of student financial assistance paid directly to the student or to the educational institution: - G. The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - H. The amounts received from the following programs: - 1.
+- A. Income from employment of children (including foster children) under the age of 18 years; - B. Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the resident family, who are unable to live alone); - C. Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal or property losses; - D. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - E. Income of a live-in aide; - F. The full amount of student financial assistance paid directly to the student or to the educational institution; - G. The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - H. The amounts received from the following programs: - 1.
 Amounts received under training programs funded by HUD; - 2.
 Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - 3.
 Amounts received by a participant in other publicly assisted programs that are specifically for or in reimbursement of out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) and that are made solely to allow participation in a specific program; - 4.
 Amounts received under a resident service stipend.
 A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the housing authority or owner, on a part-time basis, that enhances the quality of life in the development.
 Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, and resident initiatives coordination.
-No resident may receive more than one such stipend during the same period of time; - 5.
-Incremental earnings and benefits received by any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
+No resident may receive more than one such stipend during the same period of time;

+- 5. Incremental earnings and benefits received by any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
 Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives and are excluded only for the period during which the family member participates in the employment training program; - 6.
-Temporary, nonrecurring or sporadic income (including gifts);

-- 7. Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - 8.
+Temporary, nonrecurring or sporadic income (including gifts); - 7.
+Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - 8.
 Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); - 9.
-Adoption assistance payments in excess of \$480 per adopted child; - 10.
-For family members who enrolled in certain training programs prior to 10/1/99, the earnings and benefits resulting from the participation if the program provides employment training and supportive services in accordance with the Family Support Act of 1988, Section 22 of the 1937 Act (42 U.S.C.
-1437t), or any comparable Federal, State, or local law during the exclusion period.
-For purposes of this exclusion the following definitions apply: - a.
-Comparable Federal, State or local law means a program providing employment training and supportive services that: - i.
-Is authorized by a Federal, State or local law; - ii.
-Is funded by the Federal, State or local government; - iii.
-Is operated or administered by a public agency; and - iv.
-Has as its objective to assist participants in acquiring employment skills. - b.
-Exclusion period means the period during which the family member participates in a program described in this section, plus 18 months from the date the family member begins the first job acquired by the family member after completion of such program that is not funded by public housing assistance under the 1937 Act.
-If the family member is terminated from employment with good cause, the exclusion period shall end. - c.
-Earnings and benefits means the incremental earnings and benefits resulting from a qualifying employment training program or subsequent job. - 11.
-The incremental earnings due to employment during the 12-month period following date of hire shall be excluded.
+Adoption assistance payments in excess of \$480 per adopted child; - The incremental earnings due to employment during the 12-month period following date of hire shall be excluded.
 This exclusion (paragraph 11) will not apply for any family who concurrently is eligible for exclusion #10.
 Additionally, this exclusion is only available to the following families: - a.
-Families whose income increases as a result of employment of a family member who was previously unemployed for one or more years.
+Families whose income increases as a result of employment of a family member who was previously unemployed for one or more years. - b.

-- b.
 Families whose income increases during the participation of a family member in any family self-sufficiency program. - c.
 Families who are or were, within 6 months, assisted under a State TANF program.